Onboarding New Members

 Assign Appropriate Roles

-On the Room Landing Page, click the Members tab to view the names and existing roles of all the room members.
-You can then change members' roles, check and edit rights of existing roles, or even create entirely new roles.
+On the Room Landing Page, click the Members icon at the top right to view the names and existing roles of all the room members.
+You can then change members' roles.
+Make sure to check and edit the rights of existing roles to better customise what the room members can do, or even create entirely new roles if you want to.